What is the DLP Rainbow Effect? Reason & Best way to fix it.

 - Reduce the contrast and brightness.
 And see what happens.

-- If you have one the subtitle of subtitle or reduce the size of the subtitle.
+- If you have one the subtitle or reduce the size of the subtitle.

 Can everyone see the rainbow effect?